Last Updated on May 5, 2023

 WNC Farmers Market

 The Western NC Farmers Market is open daily throughout the year, and you can spend a ton of time here.
 Peruse the retail area and open-air buildings for local fruits and veggies, preserves, and other farm-fresh items.

 There’s a nursery center on-site that’s very nice to walk through, especially for a glance at the 40-foot waterfall.
-The WNC Farmers Market also hosts special events throughout the year, which is an added bonus for visiting.
+The WNC Farmers Market also hosts special events throughout the year, a bonus for visiting.

 WNC Nature Center

-The 42-acre Western North Carolina Nature Center is home to a variety of wildlife, indoor exhibits, and gardens.
-Popular exhibits include “Appalachian Station” and “Otter Falls,” not to be confused with this High Country waterfall hike.
+The 42-acre Western North Carolina Nature Center is home to various wildlife, indoor exhibits, and gardens.
+Popular exhibits include “Appalachian Station” and “Otter Falls,” not confused with this High Country waterfall hike.